 Represent WYPF on appropriate regional and national working groups and meetings as directed by the Employer Relations Manager.
 This may include attendance at Pension Boards and Committees.

-Expected to exercise considerable levels of own initiative working independently frequently as well as deputising for the Employer Relations Manager when absent.
+Expected to exercise considerable levels of own initiative working independently frequently as well as deputizing for the Employer Relations Manager when absent.
 This is especially key given the dynamic communications environment where the business needs to provide information to stakeholders quickly.

-To lead and manage a range of projects, developing system processes to deliver efficiencies and maintain cost and service effectiveness in the administration of the schemes.
+Llead and manage a range of projects, developing system processes to deliver efficiencies and maintain cost and service effectiveness in the administration of the schemes.

-To support employers, pension scheme members and their families in distressing circumstances where a member has limited life expectancy so they understand the options available to them and the process required to deliver it.
+Support employers, pension scheme members and their families in distressing circumstances where a member has limited life expectancy so they understand the options available to them and the process required to deliver it.

 Provide a consultancy service to employers at all levels of the organisation through face to face, telephone, video calls and email streams.

-To identify and develop new opportunities to partner with professional external organisations to create opportunities to enhance the knowledge and opportunities of employers and scheme members as well as delivering cost savings and efficiencies for WYPF.
+Identify and develop new opportunities to partner with professional external organisations to create opportunities to enhance the knowledge and opportunities of employers and scheme members as well as delivering cost savings and efficiencies for WYPF.

 Structure: